christopheraue/christopheraue.net/design/_posts/2018-04-22-fading-pages-on-load-and-unload.md

 ---
-title: Soft Page Transitions
-summary: Every website has hard page transitions by default.
-It's the effect that after a new page is loaded it immediately replaces the old one.
-It's jarring and ugly.
-A soft page transition where the old page fades out and the new one fades in is a more pleasing alternative.
+title: 'How To Fade Web Pages On Load And Unload'
+summary: Fading web pages on load and unload creates a more pleasing experience for a website's visitors.
+It can be achieved with plain old html, a little bit of CSS and JS.
+redirect_from:
+  - /design/soft-page-transitions
 ---

-Soft page transitions?
-Ehm, what?

-I'm talking about **fading a page out on *unload* and the new page in on *load***.
+I'm talking about a soft transition from one page to another.
+And I'm talking about achieving it with plain old http requests. **No Ajax, no frameworks, just some html, a few lines of JS and a bit of CSS.** That's it.

 You can see the effect here:

 <figure>
-  {% block base-Video src="/design/soft-page-transitions/soft_page_transition" controls="minimal" attributes="loop preload=\"auto\"" %}
+  {% block base-Video src="/design/fading-pages-on-load-and-unload/soft_page_transition" controls="minimal" attributes="loop preload=\"auto\"" %}
   <figcaption>A soft page transition</figcaption>
 </figure>

 It's subtle—as it should be to not get into the way of the user.
 For comparision, here is the usual hard page transition:

 <figure>
-  {% block base-Video src="/design/soft-page-transitions/hard_page_transition" controls="minimal" attributes="loop preload=\"auto\"" %}
+  {% block base-Video src="/design/fading-pages-on-load-and-unload/hard_page_transition" controls="minimal" attributes="loop preload=\"auto\"" %}
   <figcaption>A hard page transition</figcaption>
 </figure>